Inventory Management

 Utilize Just-In-Time (JIT) Inventory

-Implementing a Just-In-Time (JIT) inventory system can feel like a bit of a juggling act, but when done right, it can be a game-changer.
+Proper implementation of Just-In-Time (JIT) inventory system contributes to operational efficiency.
 The idea is simple: you only receive raw materials from suppliers just as you need them for production.
 This means you’re not sitting on piles of inventory, which cuts down on holding costs and reduces waste.
-The perks?
-Well, think reduced inventory costs, less risk of having obsolete stock, better cash flow, and overall boosted efficiency.
-However, to really nail JIT, you need rock-solid relationships with reliable suppliers, spot-on demand forecasting, and a flexible production process that can handle unexpected changes.
+This reduces inventory costs, lessens risk of having obsolete stock, better cash flow, and overall boosted efficiency.
+Oracle Netsuite’s blog shares the success of several companies like Apple and Amazon who use JIT inventory management.
+Another example is Grayton, who increased their cash flow by 70% in a year and Nike, who managed to cut their lead times by 40%, and increased productivity by 20%.
+To really make the most of this system, you need to build strong relationships with reliable suppliers, spot-on demand forecasting, and a flexible production process that can handle unexpected changes.
+JIT also requires meticulous coordination and reliability.
+Natural disasters, economic downturns,or even minor supplier delays can throw a wrench in the works.
+Implementing contingency plans and diversifying suppliers can mitigate risks, ensuring a more resilient supply chain.

 3